Pentecost Persecution and St. Julia

 Tongues of Fire

-“Pentecost” by Fray Juan Bautista Maíno, 1615-1620
+Pentecost by Fray Juan Bautista Maíno, 1615-1620

-This Sunday we celebrate one of the greatest Christian feasts, the Solemnity of Pentecost, which is sometimes called “the birthday of the Church.”
-We see the central event of Pentecost in the passage from Acts above: the Apostles, along with the Blessed Mother, “the women”, and other disciples, were staying together in Jerusalem where we are told “All these with one accord devoted themselves to prayer.”
-(Acts 1:14) Up to this point the small band of Jesus’s remaining followers were keeping to themselves, largely avoiding the hostile public atmosphere in the aftermath of their leader’s crucifixion and awaiting the arrival the Spirit which he had promised (Acts 1:4-5).
+This Sunday we celebrate one of the greatest Christian feasts, the Solemnity of Pentecost, which we sometimes call “the birthday of the Church.”
+We see the central event of Pentecost in the passage from Acts above.
+The Apostles, along with the Blessed Mother, “the women,” and other disciples, are staying together in Jerusalem.
+Here, “All these with one accord devoted themselves to prayer” (Acts 1:14).
+Up to this point the small band of Jesus’s remaining followers were keeping to themselves.
+They were largely avoiding the hostile public atmosphere in the aftermath of their leader’s crucifixion.
+While hiding from persecution, they await the arrival the Spirit which

 St. Julia of Corsica

-St. Julia’s story throws an interesting light on both the events of Pentecost and on the situation in which we find ourselves today.
-Her story starts in Carthage in the 5th century, where she was born into a noble family.
-When that ancient city was captured and sacked by the Vandals, Julia was enslaved and sold to a Syrian merchant named Eusebius.
+Julia’s story starts in Carthage in the 5th century, where she was born into a noble family.
+When the Vandals captured and sacked that ancient city they took Julia as a slave.
+They sold her to a Syrian merchant by the name of Eusebius.
 Despite the hardships and humiliations of her servile state she remained content, even cheerful, because of her piety and her deep love of Christ.
 These same qualities greatly endeared her to her master.

 asked who this woman was who dared to insult the gods.
 Eusebius informed him that she was a Christian, and that all his authority over her was too weak to prevail with her to renounce her religion, but that he found her so diligent and faithful he could not part with her.

-“St. Julia” by Gabriel Von Max, 1866
+St. Julia by Gabriel Von Max, 1866

 A few points stand out from the account of St. Julia’s life.
 First and foremost, her devotion to Christ and her courage in the face of unspeakable suffering is an inspiration to us.
 Maybe, the next time I’m tempted to “go along with the crowd” simply because I’m afraid of the disapproval or verbal abuse of others, I’ll take some strength from Julia’s fortitude in the face of much, much worse persecution.